-So there we have it, thanks for sticking around to the end and I hope this list on the best podcasts for entrepreneurs has been useful to you.
+So there we have it, thanks for sticking around to the end and I hope this list of the best podcasts for entrepreneurs has been useful to you.

-If you liked this content and would like to support me I would be extremely grateful if you checked out some of my other posts such as:
+If you liked this content and would like to support me I would be extremely grateful if you checked out some of my make money online posts such as:

 If there are any favourites of yours that you think deserves a spot on this list of best podcasts for entrepreneurs, let me know in the comments!